MouseBiteLabs/Super-Nintendo-Cartridges/Advanced Flash/README.md

 ### Mouser Shopping Cart

 The following cart has *the maximum amount* of parts you would potentially need on a single board (essentially, a multicart), plus a few extras of the passive components due to price breaks.
-This also includes **four M29F160 chips and both the AS6C62256 and AS6C1008.** Remove the chips you don't need from the cart before ordering, according to the component group assignments below.
+This also includes **four M29F160 chips and both the AS6C62256 and AS6C1008.** You can remove the chips you don't need from the shopping cart before ordering, according to the component group assignments below.

 https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=0fb197c8aa

 ### Group A - 4 MB ROM, No RAM

+Note: If your game is only 2 MB, you do not need U9 and C9.

 | Reference | Value/Part Number | Package       | Description      | Source                                           |
 | --------- | ----------------- | ------------- | ---------------- | ------------------------------------------------ |